-Scott also represents private and public sector entities concerning cybersecurity, infrastructure protection and homeland security issues relating to critical infrastructure sectors, including telecommunications, transportation, electric power, banking and finance, gas and oil storage and delivery, water supply, emergency services and government operations.
-In addition to advising companies on economic and cyber espionage vulnerability issues involving theft of data and technology, he provides guidance on designing and maintaining effective counterintelligence and compliance policies and programs.
+Scott is a member of the firm’s Data Privacy and Security Team, and represents private and public sector entities concerning cybersecurity, infrastructure protection and national security issues.
+He advises businesses with respect to economic- and cyber-espionage vulnerability issues involving theft of data and technology, and provides guidance on designing and maintaining effective counterintelligence and compliance policies and programs.

 He is a former two-term president of the InfraGard Connecticut Members Alliance, a public-private association focused on sharing information and intelligence concerning national infrastructure and technology issues.
 In that capacity, he served on the State of Connecticut Department of Emergency Services and Public Protection (DESPP) Division of Emergency Management and Homeland Security (DEMHS) Advisory Council.
 Scott was also a two-time summer law clerk in the U.S. Attorney’s Office for the District of Connecticut.